twbs/bootstrap/site/content/docs/5.1/components/modal.md

   </button>
 </div>

-You can also create a scrollable modal that allows scroll the modal body by adding `.modal-dialog-scrollable` to `.modal-dialog`.
+You can also create a scrollable modal that allows Scrolling of the modal body by adding `.modal-dialog-scrollable` to `.modal-dialog`.

 <div class="modal fade" id="exampleModalScrollable" tabindex="-1" aria-labelledby="exampleModalScrollableTitle" aria-hidden="true">
   <div class="modal-dialog modal-dialog-scrollable">